Conservative fine-tuning for a PET model

 per_atom: true

-Adding a non_conservative_forces target automatically adds a vectorial output to the atomic heads of the model, but does not disable the energy head, which is still used to compute the energy, and could in principle be used to compute conservative forces.
-To profit from the speed up of direct force evaluation, we specify forces: off in the energy taget.
+Adding a non_conservative_forces target with these specifications automatically adds a vectorial output to the atomic heads of the model, but does not disable the energy head, which is still used to compute the energy, and could in principle be used to compute conservative forces.
+To profit from the speed up of direct force evaluation, we specify forces: off in the energy target, turning off the backpropagation of forces.

 Training can be run from the command line using the mtt command: